navidrome/ci-goreleaser/ci-goreleaser/README.md

 version=1.13.7-1 make install
 ```

-# OSX
+# macOS

-The OSX part of the build requires the MaxOS SDK.
+The macOS part of the build requires the macOS SDK.

 To obtain it, register for a developer account, then download Xcode: